 And then Sophia was born.
 So much changed in our lives (including our new home and new baby) and suddenly I wasn’t getting much exercise and everyone was bringing us food and there was a lot of stress and you guessed it, I started gaining weight again.
+My weight loss journey was at a crossroads.
 We were so happy about our new baby girl, but our lives were thrown into a new kind of turmoil, and just like that, I gained 7 pounds.
 But there is something about having a baby that has changed me.
 I want to be there for her as long as I can, and I don’t want my weight to ever be an issue again.
 I have a new motivation and I have a knowing that I will reach my goal of 192 pounds.

 Ironically, I had already been working on an online Mediterranean Diet Weight Loss Program for all of you (which I had originally created for myself) so I decided to put myself on the program.
 I was already eating the food because I was trying it all out as I created recipes and meal plans.
 I was enjoying what I was eating so much and was starting to naturally lose weight.
 I also realized that in order to get to my goal weight I was going to need to change some of my habits.
 Here are the changes I have made so far.